FidelusAleksander/ghcertified/content/questions/actions/question-111.md

 ---
-question: "Doston wants to be notified when a comment is created on an issue within a GitHub repository.
-Which event should be used within the configuration?"
+question: "Dave wants to be notified when a comment is created on an issue within a GitHub repository.
+Which event trigger should be used within the workflow configuration?"
 archetype: "questions"
 title: "Question 111"
 draft: false